Dipali127/MediCart_RESTful_API/README.md

 | `POST /payment/webhook`      |  Handle Razorpay payment webhooks to verify and process payments.                |

 #### Clarifications:
 * **POST /payment/capture:** This route is used to capture or confirm the payment for an order.
-After the buyer completes the payment process, the client sends a request to this endpoint to verify the payment details and update the order status accordingly.
+After the buyer completes the payment process, the client sends a request to this endpoint to verify the payment details and update the order status and payment status accordingly.

 * **POST/payment/webhook:** This route is used to handle Razorpay payment webhooks.
 Razorpay sends a notification to this endpoint after a payment event occurs, which application backend server can use to verify and process the payment details.

 **Note:**  Use ngrok to make your local `localhost:port` accessible to the public internet, as webhooks from Razorpay cannot directly access a local development server.

 ##  User (buyer and seller) Routes